-- If CSCU performs computation or analysis for you, then it is a contract and you will be billed at the rate below.
+- If CSCU performs computation or analysis for you, then it is a contract and you will be billed at the contract rate.

-- The rate for contract work provided by a CSCU staff statistician is $160/hr for projects from all CVM units; for non-supporting colleges the rate is $200/hr.
+- The rate for contract work provided by a CSCU staff statistician is $160/hr for projects for all CVM units; for non-supporting colleges the rate is $200/hr.

 Additional Resources Available